Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Temporal variations of mode parameters

-We first examine the peak-to-peak variations, i.e. the difference between the maximum and minimum values, of the mode parameters across the full GONG time series 2002--2024.
-The peak-to-peak variation in mode power is denoted by $\mathcal{D} E_m$, and the peak-to-peak variation in mode frequency by $\mathcal{D} \nu_m$.
-The values of $\mathcal{D} E_m$ exceed 100\% for all modes, as can be seen in Fig.~\ref{fig:power_freq_ssn}a.
-Most values of $\mathcal{D} E_m$ are between 100\% and 200\%, while the Rossby modes $m=5$, 13, 14, 16 are above 200\%.
+The values of $\mathcal{D} E_m$ are typically between 100\% and 200\%, as can be seen in Fig.~\ref{fig:power_freq_ssn}a.
+Most modes fall within this range, with a few modes showing values slightly below 100\%.
 Although the $m=1$ HL mode has a power that is two orders of magnitude larger than ER modes (see Table~\ref{tab:parameters}), its relative peak-to-peak variation is of the same order as that of the ER modes.

-Figure~\ref{fig:power_freq_ssn}b shows the peak-to-peak variations $\mathcal{D}\nu_m$.
-The least significant $\mathcal{D}\nu_m$ is for the $m=1$ high-latitude mode.
+Figure~\ref{fig:power_freq_ssn}b shows the peak-to-peak variations ($\mathcal{D}\nu_m$).
+The least significant $\mathcal{D}\nu_m$ is for the $m=1$ HL mode.
 In all other cases $\mathcal{D}\nu_m$ is above three times its associated error.
-The values of $\mathcal{D}\nu_m$ increase with increasing $m$ up to $m\approx 8$; for $m\gtrsim 8$, there seems to be a plateau around $\mathcal{D}\nu_m \approx 25$~nHz.
+The values of $\mathcal{D}\nu_m$ increase with increasing $m$ up to $m\approx 10$; for $m\gtrsim 10$, there seems to be a plateau around $\mathcal{D}\nu_m \approx 20$~nHz.
 For low $m$ values, the peak-to-peak variations in $\nu$ correspond to less than about 10\% of their mean frequencies in the corotating frame, which is much smaller than the relative mode power variations.